-The EY Digital Audit is deployed around the globe and is well-established and proven in the market:
+The EY Digital Audit is deployed globally and is wellestablished and proven in the market:

-- EY Canvas facilitates secure and cloud-based workflow, communication and documentation on 150.000+ audits. - EY Canvas Client Portal connects 200,000+ EY professionals with more than 300,000 client users. - EY Atlas serves as the central repository of accounting knowledge for EY teams and audited entities. - EY Smart Automation capabilities drive automation of core activities and are directly integrated in EY Canvas. - EY Helix enables EY teams to analyze over 775 billion lines of journal entry data annually.
+- EY Canvas facilitates secure and cloud-based workflow, communication and documentation on 150,000+ audits. - EY Canvas Client Portal connects 200,000+ EY professionals with more than 300,000 client users. - EY Atlas serves as the central repository of accounting knowledge for EY teams and audited entities. - EY Smart Automation capabilities drive automation of core activities and are directly integrated in EY Canvas. - EY Helix enables EY teams to analyze over 775 billion lines of journal entry data annually.